 Liberty University College of Osteopathic Medicine complies with the AAMC “Guidelines for Medical Schools Regarding Academic Transcripts” in all regards except the following: Applicable to members of the graduating Class of 2018, LUCOM replaced failing grades with a 70X if students successfully remediated a course failure – this is noted on the transcript legend.

-A student is considered to be on academic probation when he or she has a cumulative grade point average less than a 70, any un-remediated course failures, any incomplete coursework, or Student Progress Committee granted sanction.
-A student on this status will be prohibited from certain activities and officiating positions
+A student is considered to be on academic probation when he or she has a cumulative grade point average less than a 70, any un-remediated course failures, or Student Progress Committee granted sanction.
+A student on this status will be prohibited from certain activities and officiating positions.

 Graduation with honors: Students with a cumulative average in the upper three percent of their class will receive a diploma inscribed with “highest honors.”
 Students in the next seven percent of their class will receive a diploma inscribed with “honors.”